bioperl/bioperl.github.io/howtos/Bioperl_Objects.md

 A [Bio::Seq::LargeSeq](http://metacpan.org/pod/Bio%3A%3ASeq%3A%3ALargeSeq) object is a special type of Seq object used for handling very long sequences (e.g. &gt; 100 MB).

 A [Bio::LiveSeq::IO::BioPerl](http://metacpan.org/pod/Bio%3A%3ALiveSeq%3A%3AIO%3A%3ABioPerl) object is another specialized object for storing sequence data.
 LiveSeq addresses the problem of features whose location on a sequence changes over time.
 This can happen, for example, when sequence feature objects are used to store gene locations on newly sequenced genomes - locations which can change as higher quality sequencing data becomes available.
 Although a LiveSeq object is not implemented in the same way as a Seq object, LiveSeq does implement the SeqI interface (see below).
 Consequently, most methods available for Seq objects will work fine with LiveSeq objects.
-Section "III.7.4" and [Bio::LiveSeq](http://metacpan.org/pod/Bio%3A%3ALiveSeq) contain further discussion of LiveSeq objects.
+[Bio::LiveSeq](http://search.cpan.org/search?query=Bio::LiveSeq) contain further discussion of LiveSeq objects.

 [Bio::SeqI](http://metacpan.org/pod/Bio%3A%3ASeqI) objects are Seq "interface objects".
 They are used to ensure bioperl's compatibility with other software packages.
 SeqI and other interface objects are not likely to be relevant to the casual Bioperl user.